ashpika40/OctoPrint-Enclosure/README.md

 <pre><code>cd examples
 sudo ./dht_simpletest.py</code></pre>

 Note that the DHT22 sensor is to be connected to GPIO 18 (pin 12).
-Incase it is DHT11 sensor, open the dht_simpletest.py and change DHT22 to DHT!! in line number 9.
+Incase it is DHT11 sensor, open the dht_simpletest.py and change DHT22 to DHT11 in line 9.
 Also you can change the pin in the same line.

 * For the DS18B20 sensor: